 • Hair must be a natural colour, no dip- dyed hair or bright colours or unusual hairstyles are permitted.

-• Jewellery - watches are allowed and one small plain gold or silver studs in the lobe of each ear.
-These items must be removed for P.E., Food Technology and Games.
+• Jewellery - watches can be worn.
+No other jewellery is allowed (unless for religious reasons).
+Items must be removed for P.E. and Games.
 Other facial piercings such as eyebrow, lip, nose, tongue and ear (other than lobe), and body piercings are not allowed in any circumstances and should be removed whilst the students are in school uniform.

 • Coats are permitted, but hoodies, zipped- up jumpers and non-uniform jumpers are not allowed.